AriFordsham/GHCWiki/trac-roadmap.md

 ## The Roadmap View

 Basically, the roadmap is just a list of future milestones.
 You can add a description to milestones (using [WikiFormatting](wiki-formatting)) describing main objectives, for example.
 In addition, tickets targeted for a milestone are aggregated, and the ratio between active and resolved tickets is displayed as a milestone progress bar.
+It is possible to further customise the ticket grouping? and have multiple ticket statuses shown on the progress bar.

 ## The Milestone View